 Ask for enough.
 God cares for us as His children.
 He wants to hear from us every day.
 God wants us to ask him for things and trust that He will give us what we need.

 And forgive us our debts, as we also have forgiven our debtors.

 Ask for forgiveness.
 Loving someone means asking for forgiveness when you’ve done something wrong.
 When we do wrong it is important to ask God to forgive us.
 We also need to forgive others with God’s help.

 And do not bring us into temptation, but deliver us from the evil one.

 Ask for help.
-We live in a world where there is still evil and temptation all around us.
+We live in a world where evil and temptation are all around us.
 We need God to guide us in the right way and protect us from the devil’s attempts to get us to make bad choices.

 Prayer is a tool that empowers us against sin.
 Jesus also said, “Watch and pray, that you don’t enter into temptation.
 The spirit indeed is willing, but the flesh is weak” (Matthew 26:41).

 Teaching The Holy Spirit to Children

 Jesus said we must worship in the Spirit, so teaching kids about prayer means teaching them about the Holy Spirit.
 “God is spirit, and those who worship him must worship in spirit and truth” (John 4:24).
 Prayer helps us “keep in step with the Spirit” (Galatians 5:25).
 So how do we teach our kids about the Holy Spirit?

 I like to talk about the Holy Spirit as our local translator or explainer.
 Paul said in Romans 8:26, “In the same way, the Spirit also helps our weaknesses, for we don’t know how to pray as we ought.
 But the Spirit himself makes intercession for us with groanings which can’t be uttered.”